mihe/tsu/README.md

 }
 ```

 The most important part here, outside of the port number, is `sourceMaps` and `sourceMapPathOverrides`.
-Without these you won't be able to put breakpoints in your TypeScript files.
+Without these you won't be able to set breakpoints in your TypeScript files.

 ### Node.js packages